-Those with High Efficiency washers know how pricey HE detergents can be and how fast that laundry bill adds up.
+- It Saves You Money.
+Those with High-Efficiency (HE) washers know how pricey HE detergents can be and how fast that laundry bill adds up.
 Because these washers use less water, they require a special soap that doesn’t produce as many suds as the typical detergent.
 If you think your machine requires a soap too special for DIY, think again.
 This homemade detergent produces a very small amount of suds, so it’s a perfect match for these machines.
 As an added bonus, one recipe makes a nice big batch, and each wash load only requires one to two tablespoons.
 That means you’ll be able to stretch one batch out for months without having to buy new detergent!

+- It Makes Great Homemade Gifts.
 There’s no limit to the resourcefulness of making these products.
-Store some in mason jars and give out your detergent as a gift.
-Tie some twine around and add a homemade tag–perfect for teachers, family, or friends.
+Store some in Mason jars and give out your detergent as a gift.
+Tie some twine around the mouth of the jar and add a homemade tag–perfect for teachers, family, or friends.
 Who doesn’t love a homemade gift?

 Homemade Laundry Detergent Recipe

-2. Add the grated soap and all other ingredients into your bucket.
+2. Add the grated soap and all other ingredients to your bucket.
 Using a layering method will help to ensure an even mix.

 3. Use a large spoon to stir together all ingredients.
 Mix thoroughly.

 4. For each load, you will need 1-2 tablespoons of this mixture.
 Add your homemade detergent directly to the drum before adding clothing.
-This soap will dissolve in both hot and cold washes.
+This soap will dissolve in both hot and cold water.

-5. Store the detergent in a bucket with a lid or cover with plastic wrap.
-Stir unused mixture at least once a month to prevent hardening.
+5. Store the detergent in a cool, dry place, ensuring to secure the lid after each use.
+Stir the unused mixture at least once a month to prevent hardening.